ErikGS/django-frontend-samples/README.md

   ```bash
   poetry install
   ```
-  *Poetry will install all dependencies in a isolated virtual environment;
+  *Poetry will install all dependencies in an isolated virtual environment;

 - After everything is installed, open the virtual env. shell and initialize the DB with:
   ```bash